SuperOfficeDocs/superoffice-docs/docs/en/webtools/learn/index.md

 * [Download and install WebTools][1] - support page
 * [What to do when SuperOffice archiving button has disappeared from Outlook?][3] - FAQ

-## Mac OS
+## macOS

-Installing WebTools for Mac will enable an integration between Microsoft Office documents and SuperOffice CRM (not email).
+Installing WebTools for Mac will enable an integration between Microsoft 365 documents and SuperOffice CRM (not email).
 If you use a Mac and want to integrate your email, please configure your SuperOffice Inbox

 > [!NOTE]
-> SuperOffice provides integration only for Microsoft Office document applications, and **not for Apple applications** Pages, Numbers, and Keynote.
+> SuperOffice provides integration only for Microsoft 365 document applications, and **not for Apple applications** Pages, Numbers, and Keynote.
 You need the Office package to have documents integrated.

 ## Related content